isomerpages/moe-temaseksec/_events/Upcoming Events/Sec 1 Registration (2025 Intake).md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Parents will receive an SBB offer letter on 19 December 2024 via PG if
+<p>Parents will receive an SBB offer letter on 19 December 2024 from 12.00pm
-their child is eligible to be offered a subject at a more demanding level.</p>
+onwards via PG if their child is eligible to be offered a subject at a more demanding level.</p>
 <p>&nbsp;</p>
 <p>If you have not received it, please email <a rel="noopener noreferrer nofollow" target="_blank">tay_hwee_ping@moe.edu.sg</a> with
 your child’s full name, NRIC and posting group as soon as possible</p>